TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 ## Product

-When I'm working on product stuff— figuring thing— figuring out how a thing can work and be helpful and I don't know— I'm making a thing.
+When I'm working on product stuff— figuring things— figuring out how a thing can work and be helpful and I don't know— I'm making a thing.

 People often tell me that the stuff I make— what I make is too esoteric— too abstract— hypothetical— research based.